jssteinberg/termcwd/README.md

 ## Install

-Install it with any Neovim/Vim package/plugin manager, or clone/download it to a "pack/\*/start" folder in `runtimepath` (`:h packages`).
+Install "jssteinberg/termcwd" with any Neovim/Vim package/plugin manager, or clone/download it to a "pack/\*/start" folder in `runtimepath` (`:h packages`).

 Termcwd is lazy loaded (defined only when used).
 It's too light for lazy loading to matter, but all (Neo)vim packages/plugins should just do this.